ldsxp/django-q2/docs/brokers.rst

         def info(self):
             return 'My Custom Broker'

-Using the :ref:`broker_class` configuration setting you can then instruct Django Q2 to use this instead of one of the existing brokers:
+Using the :ref:`broker_class` configuration setting you can then instruct Django Q to use this instead of one of the existing brokers:

 .. code-block:: python